elk-audio/elk-docs/documents/sushi_internal_plugins.md

 ### Compressor

-Feedfoward compressor/limiter.
-In a multichannel track, the control signal is obtained with a -3dB sum of all the input channels.
+Feedforward compressor/limiter.
+In a multichannel track, the control signal is a -3dB sum of all the input channels.

   * **uid** : "sushi.brickwork.compressor"
   * **Parameters** :